SergeyDz/Utils/FlowToOpenFormConverter/readme.txt.txt

 4. Set "targetServer" \ "targetDB" connection settings to your Open database.
 Note: only Windows authentication to DB supported
 5. Set "targetFormName" to existed Open Form.Name.
 	5.1.
 If form with such name not exists - it will be created.
 	5.2.
-If form with such name is exists - it will be overridden with new data.
+If form with such name exists - it will be overridden with new data.
 	WARNING: Target Form will be overridden with new XML from Flow.
 All existed form content will be lost.

 6. RUN "runme.bat" file